 - Voluntary core funding contributions provided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
 Between 2015 and 2018, Italy's contribution totaled more than US$ 900,000.

 - Voluntary, non-core funding contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions.
 Between 2015 and 2018, these amounted to more than US$ 5.5 million.

-- Yearly contributions to the ILO’s International Training Centre (ITC) averaged more than US$ 10.8 million between 2015 and 2018
+- Yearly contributions to the ILO’s International Training Centre (ITCILO) averaged more than US$ 10.8 million between 2015 and 2018

 Italy’s support to ILO interventions

 The Italy-ILO partnershipWhile Italy's Ministry of Labour and Social Policiesis the main governmental constituent of the ILO, development cooperation also depends on strong relationships with the Ministry of Foreign Affairs and International Cooperation and its Agency for Development Cooperation (AICS) and the Ministry of Economic Development.

 Established in 1920, the ILO office in Rome is the representation of the Organization to Italy and San Marino.
 Italy also hosts the International Training Centre of the ILO in Turin, which was established in 1964 and has since provided cutting-edge training and capacity development services to governments, social partners and UN staff.